2022 Real Tennis World Championship: World challenge

 The 2022 World Championship Challenge was held as a best-of-13 set match between defending champion Robert Fahey and former champion Camden Riviere.
 In March 2019, the venue for the challenge was announced as Prested Hall in Feering, Essex.
 At the time of announcement, it was the home court of Robert Fahey, although he and his wife Claire would move to The Oratory School in September 2020.

 It was the first time that Prested Hall will host a Singles World Championship, although it did host the Doubles World Championship in 2017 where Camden Riviere and Tim Chisholm defeated Robert Fahey and Ricardo Smith.
 The only previous singles experience Camden Riviere has at Prested Hall was an IRTPA National League match against Ricardo Smith in 2007.

 The pair have previously met in each of the last three World Championship challenges, two of which were won by Fahey, and one by Riviere.
 Their first meeting was in Fontainebleau, France in 2008, which was Riviere's first challenge.
 Then, Riviere had never before beaten Fahey, but gave a strong showing to win five sets from Fahey.
 They would next meet in Melbourne, Australia in 2014.
 Again, Fahey successfully defended his championship 7–3.
 Riviere won his first championship at his then-home club of Newport, Rhode Island in 2016.
 Fahey successfully challenged back for the championship in 2018 at Queen's Club, London two days prior to his 50th birthday.
 Apart from the two World Championship losses in 2014 and 2018, Riviere has defeated Fahey at every encounter since 2013.
-In 2019, Riviere completed the second Grand Slam (real tennis) of his career, although he missed several tournaments in 2018 and early 2020 due to recurring Lyme disease.
+In 2019, Riviere completed the second Grand Slam of his career, although he missed several tournaments in 2018 and early 2020 due to recurring Lyme disease.
 Fahey completed his 50th career Major singles Open at the 2019 British Open, although Riviere was not present at that tournament.
 Prior to the match, Fahey revealed that he does not intend to challenge or defend his title after 2021, citing age and the effect of playing on his ankles.